Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: Preliminaries: Monomial ideals and their associated primes

 \begin{definition} For an ideal $I$, we call $\cpi{I}$ the \textbf{copersistence index} of $I$ if $\cpi{I}$ is the smallest integer such that

 \end{definition}

 \begin{remark} Lê Tuân Hoa~\cite{Hoa:2006:stab-assprimes-monom} proved that for a monomial ideal $I$, we have

-where $r$ is the number of variables, $s$ is the number of generators of $I$ and $d$ is the maximal total degree of a minimal generator of $I$ (see also Corollary~\ref{corollary:hoa-bound-B1}).
+where $r$ is the number of variables, $s$ is the number of generators of $I$ and $d$ is the maximal total degree of a minimal generator of $I$ (see Subsection~\ref{subsec:Un=JnI^n-1}).
 Apart from that, little is known about $\cpi{I}$ in general. \end{remark}

 \begin{example} Let $I=(X_1^4, X_1^3X_2, X_1^2X_2^2X_3,X_1X_2^3,X_2^4)\le K[X_1,X_2,X_3]$.
 For a monomial ideal, there is a straightforward way to decide whether it is primary: The ideal is primary if and only if for every variable that divides any of the minimal generators, some power of this variable is an element of the ideal.
 Here, $I$ is not primary, since $X_3\mid X_1^2X_2^2X_3$ but no power of $X_3$ is a generator of $I$.
 However, using the same technique, we see that